GrehBan/sqlatypemodel/README.md

 # SQLAlchemy Model Type

-A lightweight, robust tool for using class-based models (such as **Pydantic**) as native data types in **SQLAlchemy**.

-This library allows you to store complex objects in your database as JSON/JSONB, while interacting with them as fully typed Python objects.
-It handles serialization, deserialization, and **mutation tracking** automatically.
+Typed JSON fields for SQLAlchemy **with automatic mutation tracking**.

+SQLAlchemy does not detect in-place changes inside JSON columns.
+This library fixes that, while letting you work with fully typed Python models (Pydantic, dataclasses, or custom classes).

 ## Key Features